 "Only fifteen minutes left until they arrive."
 He announces, and Dhiraj checks his watch on reflex, smiling when he realises that Hussein is right.

 "And thank god for that…" Dhiraj murmured, gathering up both his and Samir's things.

 "Where are you going?"
 Samir asks him when Dhiraj heads in the opposite direction of the landing area.

 "Well are we going to greet them with satellite photos in our hands?"
 Dhiraj asks Samir, "We'll drop them in our quarters quickly and then make our way down."

 Hussein accompanies them, and they quickly drop off everything before heading towards the landing area, awaiting the arrival of the aircraft.

 Colonel Sharma is already waiting there when they arrive, and they all salute him, Dhiraj and Samir slightly self consciously.

-Aalekh hid a smile at this, simply nodding.
-After he had reassured himself that Naina and her friend were fine he would give them privacy.
+Aalekh hides a smile at this, simply nodding.
+After he has reassured himself that Naina and her friend are fine he will give them privacy.